DiegoSana/M2Test/README.md

 composer install
 ```

-Put this content on app/etc/env.php
+Make sure that app/etc/env.php have this content

 ```
 <?php